 returned to the church where inadequate security and unsuitable environmental conditions were a threat to their safety and

-made at that time and now hang in the church, will continue to do so.
+made and now hang in the church.

 The East Window

 The beautiful East Window above the Altar was put in early in the nineteenth century when there were still a lot of people unable to read or write.